linx-software/kyriba_integration/README.md

 ## Linx

-This example solution was built using Linx 5.21.
+This example solution was built using Linx 5.21 and Linx 6.1.0.
 You can download it at https://linx.software.

 Once you've opened this solution, you'll need to got to the Settings screen and add in your own Client_ID and Client_Secret.